IceBotYT/ha-neuro-lamp/README.md

 15. Keep clicking Submit until you see the success screen.

 Congratulations!
 Your lava lamp is now ready to be used.

+## Stream Sync?

+I've yet to confirm it, but if you set the effect to Music, it should sync to stream.
+I will update this as soon as I know if it works.

+## Problems pairing?

+Try resetting it by rapidly plugging and unplugging the lamp 3 times.
+Otherwise, join [the Discord](https://discord.gg/neurosama) and check the pinned messages in [this forum post](https://discord.com/channels/574720535888396288/1426970657631113376) for the most up to date information.